-Regents Professor, School of Geography and Development
+Regents Professor, School of Geography, Development, and Environment

 - Joint appointments: Laboratory of Tree-Ring Research, Department of Geosciences